dimforge/rapier/python/docs/api/pipeline.rst

-   Most programs should use :doc:`world` rather than wiring these pipelines up by hand. :class:`PhysicsWorld` owns a :class:`PhysicsPipeline` and :class:`QueryPipeline` and steps them for you; the types below are for advanced, hand-rolled simulation loops.
+   Most programs should use :doc:`world` rather than wiring these pipelines up by hand. :class:`PhysicsWorld` owns a :class:`PhysicsPipeline`, a :class:`CollisionPipeline` and a :class:`QueryPipeline` and steps them for you; the types below are for advanced, hand-rolled simulation loops.

 .. currentmodule:: rapier3d